 When choosing a metal roof to stand up against hail storms, there are a few key factors to consider: the panel's gauge (or thickness), its tensile strength, whether or not it has a UL Impact rating, and the panel's design itself.
 Each of these factors contribute to a metal roof's effectiveness against hailstorms.

 It's important to note that while there is no 100% hail-proof roofing solution, Bridger Steel's metal panels are hail resistant and are one of the top-recommended options for protecting your home in this type of environment.

-When it comes to protecting a roof, the thickness of the metal is a key factor to resisting large-sized hail stones.
+When it comes to protecting a roof, the thickness of the metal panel is a key factor to resisting large-sized hail stones.
 Bridger Steel recommends a minimum of a 26 gauge steel roofing panel to survive a harsh hail storm.
-A thicker metal panel will resist punctures and form stronger seams between panels.
+A thicker metal panel will resist punctures and impacts, plus form stronger seams between panels.

 A lower tensile strength will deform and stretch under the largest hail stones, rather than breaking.
 In more common small to medium sized hail, a lower tensile strength will still deform.
 Bridger Steel recommends using a higher tensile strength metal, combined with a strong panel that's unlikely to puncture or tear.

-In most cases, a corrugated panel is the best option for pure protection.
-The corrugation helps deflect and hide any deformities that may occur from a hail storm.
-Bridger Steel recommends our 7/8" Structural Corrugated Panel if this is your chosen option.
-This is our strongest panel, and alongside obtaining a UL 2218 impact rating, it's also our highest rated panel against wind uplifts (up to 260 mph).
+In most cases, a Corrugated panel is the best option for pure protection.
+The corrugation and wavy pattern design helps deflect and hide any deformities that may occur from a hail storm.
+Bridger Steel's top-recommended Corrugated panel is our 7/8" Structural Corrugated panel.
+This is because this is our strongest panel, and alongside obtaining a UL 2218 impact rating, it's also our highest rated panel against wind uplifts (up to 260 mph).